BrianHicks/nix-script/SPEC.md

 For example:

 - `--packages / -p PACKAGES...` to include the specified packages in the shel
-- `--command CMD` to run an interactive shell
+- `--run CMD` to run a command in the shell
-- `--run CMD` to run a non-interactive process
+- `--pure` to do the equivalent of `nix-shell --pure` (that is: ignore your `PATH` and some other things)

-Run `nix-script shell --help` to see the full set of commands.
+Run `nix-script --help` to see the full set of commands.

 ## Wrapper Scripts